 Hurricane Prep – One of the best things you can have after a hurricane is a portable generator.

-When the power is out, generators can make your family more comfortable while you’re waiting for the power to be restored.
+When the power is out, generators can make your family more comfortable while you’re waiting for the power to be restored after a blackout due to hurricane.

 To be prepared with supplies for hurricanes, it’s best to purchase your generator before the storm, and to do that, you need to walk through your house and figure out what items you want to power.